temporalio/proposals/dotnet/sdk-phase-2.md

 }
 ```

-Some things to not about the above code (much copied from phase 1):
+Some things to note about the above code (much copied from phase 1):

 * Every workflow must have the non-inheritable `[Workflow]` attribute
   * Optional `Name` positional property can be given.
 Default is the unqualified type name with the "I" prefix removed